Satisfiability Modulo Exponential Integer Arithmetic: Solving Problems via CEGAR

-and for the cases $y>2$ and $y < -2 \land -y \mod 2 = 1$, unsatisfiability can be shown similarly.
-For the case $x < -2$, $5$ more symmetry lemmas, $2$ more monotonicity lemmas, and $3$ more bounding lemmas are used.
-The remaining $3$ symmetry lemmas and $3$ bounding lemmas are not used in the final proof of unsatisfiability. \end{example} While our leading example can be solved without interpolation lemmas, in general, interpolation lemmas are a crucial ingredient of our approach. \begin{example} Consider the formula
+and for the cases $y>2$ and $y < -2 \land \neg\divisible_2(-y)$, unsatisfiability can be shown similarly.
+For the overall proof, $5$ more symmetry lemmas, $2$ more monotonicity lemmas, and $4$ more bounding lemmas are used.
+The remaining lemmas that are deduced by our implementation are not used in the final proof of unsatisfiability. \end{example}

+While our leading example can be solved without interpolation lemmas, in general, interpolation lemmas are a crucial ingredient of our approach. \begin{example} Consider the formula